Revision 22-3; Effective Sept. 9, 2022

 - the person's home; or

-An applicant receiving NF Medicaid will be approved for MDCP if the applicant:
+An applicant receiving NF Medicaid is approved for MDCP if the applicant:

-- requests services while residing in a NF; and
+- requests services while living in a NF; and

 - meets the eligibility criteria listed above.